Sweet Grass Dental Associates

 Before scheduling the procedure:

-Before scheduling, we ask that you consult with a BCLC (International Board Certified Lactation Consultant).
-They can help diagnose the issue and will be an important resource for improving your breastfeeding experience after the procedure.
+Before scheduling, we ask that you consult with a IBCLC (International Board Certified Lactation Consultant).
+They can help rule out any other factors that may be affecting the latch and will be an important resource for improving your breastfeeding experience after the procedure.

 The day of the procedure:

-After checking in, we will take you to a waiting room.
+After checking in, we will take you to an exam room.
+There, our team and Doctor will review your symptoms, answer questions, and do an exam.
+The Frenectomy can be completed at this appointment if determined necessary if you would like.
 Due to laser safety regulations, parents are not permitted in the treatment room.
-We will come get your baby and carry them to the procedure.
+We will carry your baby to a neighboring room to complete the procedure.

 Performing the procedure:

-The doctor will perform the frenectomy using a laser.
+The doctor will perform the frenectomy using a CO2 soft tissue laser.
 This will take 15-30 seconds.
-Because the laser uses light to precisely vaporize tissue, the procedure will be painless.
-Your baby will not need general anesthesia or numbing and will likely bleed very little.
+Because the laser uses light to precisely vaporize tissue, the procedure will be quick and exact.
+Your baby will not need general anesthesia or numbing and will likely experience no bleeding.

 After the procedure:

-We will bring your baby back to you in the waiting room.
+We will bring your baby back to you in the exam room where we will encourage you to snuggle and feed them.
 Their total time away will be less than 5 minutes.
 It’s normal for them to cry and fuss during and after the procedure.
 You can breastfeed, bottle-feed, or soothe your baby in any way you’d like.
 You are welcome to stay as long as you need.

 Recovery:

-We recommend you follow up with your lactation specialist after the procedure.
-We’ll also schedule a follow-up with the doctors at our office in 1-2 weeks.
-In the meantime, it will be normal for your baby to experience some swelling and fussiness, and their lip or tongue may bleed lightly if bumped.
+We recommend you follow up with your lactation specialist after the procedure within 3-5 days.
+We’ll also schedule a follow-up with the doctors at our office in within the 1st week if necessary.
+In the meantime, it will be normal for your baby to experience fussiness, and their lip or tongue may bleed lightly if bumped.
 They also may eat less for the rest of the day of the procedure, but will soon go back to normal.

 Here’s some recommendations for keeping your baby comfortable and ensuring complete recovery: